smritirani10/Firebase/README.md

 # firebase
-student management system usin firebase
+student management system using firebase...
 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
 When you build cross-platform apps with our iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data.
 Student management system application in term of performance and efficiency, the proposed system has provided a convenient method of all kind of process by students on basis of presence